ilovelili/dongfeng-sunshine-recipe-crawler/README.md

-# DongFeng sunshine menu crawler
+# DongFeng sunshine recipe crawler

-Menu crawler is a headless crawler aims to download the menu recipes provided by Sunshine menu.
+Recipe crawler is a headless crawler aims to download the recipes provided by Sunshinelunch system.

 ## Dependencies